 Though they look entirely different both Waste King 9920 and Badger 5 have a lot in common.
 Both disposal units are powered by a 1/2 horsepower motor even though the motors are entirely different as described above.

-Both garbage disposals are covered under a warranty of 2-years.
+Both garbage disposals are covered under a warranty of 2 years.

-They both use 3-bolt mounting assembly (even though the mounts are not compatible with each other so you cannot easily replace a 9920 with a Badger 5).
+They both use a 3-bolt mounting assembly (even though the mounts are not compatible with each other so you cannot easily replace a 9920 with a Badger 5).
 Both models have stainless steel sink flanges, and their splash guards are non-removable.

 They both use galvanized steel grinding components.

 Both 9920 and Badger 5 are continuous feed garbage disposals.
 Both are rated for 120V.
 They both come with a reset button to manually reset the disposals if they stop.